 Delivered in partnership with Nottingham Trent University (NTU).
-Your degree will be delivered at Confetti and Nottingham Trent University, and validated by NTU.
+Your degree will be delivered at Confetti and validated by NTU.

 Confetti Institute of Creative Technologies, Nottingham.